Cartography Developer Guide

 Run a custom sync script with dev.Dockerfile

-docker run --rm lyft/cartography-dev python custom_sync.py
+docker run --rm cartography-cncf/cartography-dev python custom_sync.py

 Run cartography CLI with dev.Dockerfile

-docker run --rm lyft/cartography-dev cartography --help
+docker run --rm cartography-cncf/cartography-dev cartography --help

 How to write a new intel module